tripti-agarwal/RISC_V-Symbolic-Verification/README.md

 ## SymDiff_RISC-V
-This tool is is built on top of CASM-Verify [Automatic Equivalence Checking for Assembly Implementations of Cryptography Libraries @ CGO 2019](https://www.cs.rutgers.edu/~santosh.nagarakatte/papers/cgo19-casmverify-preprint.pdf)  which can perform verification of optimized RISC-V pro- grams to DSL programs or other RISC-V programs, given the precondition and postcondition.
+This tool is is built on top of CASM-Verify [Automatic Equivalence Checking for Assembly Implementations of Cryptography Libraries @ CGO 2019](https://www.cs.rutgers.edu/~santosh.nagarakatte/papers/cgo19-casmverify-preprint.pdf)  which can perform verification of optimized RISC-V pro- grams to DSL programs or other RISC-V programs, given the precondition and postcondition https://www.overleaf.com/read/kdrjyvzgsqys.

 ## Prerequisite
 The tool requires python3 and the z3 bindings for python3.
 In ubuntu, the requirements can be installed using the following commands: